-Currently, the majority of organization, leadership, and team development we seek examples and expect our workplace plus situation to fit into the example.
-When we do not fit – we think that we are broken and not the example.
-After all the expert should know better how to lead the company…. right?
+Currently, the majority of organization, leadership, and team development, we seek examples and expect our workplace plus situation to fit into the example.
+When we do not fit, we think we are broken and not the example.
+After all, the expert should know better how to lead the company…. right?

 “The life conditions in question prompt men and woman to seek examples, not leaders.
 They prompt them to expect people in the limelight – all of them and any of them – to show how ‘things that matter’ (now confined to their own four walls and locked there) are done.
 After all, they are told daily that what is wrong with their lives came from their own mistakes, has been their own fault and ought to be repaired with their own tools and by their own efforts.
 No wonder, therefore, if they assume that showing them how to handle the tools and make the efforts is the major – perhaps the only – use of people who pretend to be ‘in the know.’
 They have been told repeatedly by those ‘people in the know’ that no one else will do the job which could be done by themselves, by each one of them separately.” – Zygmunt Bauman.
 Liquid Modernity pp 71.

 While business thinker gurus and authors like to believe that their recipe will work for you, and it may.
-The abdication of accountability for progress to you, as the person who did not understand or apply the solution correctly, this along with the individual focus of you figuring it out – causes much of the current disengagement.
+The abdication of accountability for progress to you, as the person who did not understand or apply the solution correctly, along with the focus on you figuring out what to do – causes much of the current disengagement.

-Systems-Drive-Behavior and each is Accountable to do Their Best
+Systems-Drive-Behavior and each is Accountable for doing Their Best

-In researching the tension between individual and the organization we tend to place more focus on the individual to figure it out and how to navigate a bad organization design that encourages political and manipulative behavior to get recognized or get ahead.
-The political and manipulative behavior that is part of the organization, designed by the systems, is against our better nature.
-We understand the choice – For me to survive within this environment these behaviors get me ahead, and these behaviors leave me behind.
-When we use manipulation and trust repelling behaviors to get ahead, we feel stressed and disengaged because we are repelling the people we know and work with, in some instances the same people who helped us get to where we are today.
+In researching the tension between individuals and the organization, we tend to focus more on the individual to figure out how to navigate a bad organizational design that encourages political and manipulative behavior to get recognized or get ahead.
+The political and manipulative behavior of the organization, designed by the systems, is against our better nature.
+We understand the choice – For me to survive in this environment, these behaviors get me ahead, leaving me behind.
+When we use manipulation and trust-repelling behaviors to get ahead, we feel stressed and disengaged because we are repelling the people we know and work with.
+In some instances, the same people who helped us get to where we are today.

 How does a trust-attracting organization happen?

-I am going to avoid sharing a recipe or 10 step solution – it would be appropriately ironic if I did 🙂 …
+I will avoid sharing a recipe or 10-step solution – it would be appropriately ironic if I did 🙂 …

 Ideas to try lessening disengagement